esenin-org/esenin-server/README.md

 #### `tm`

 This function consists of two requests:
- - Fit request that trains topic modeling algorithm.
+ - `fit` request that trains topic modeling algorithm.
+   - It takes list of documents, where document is a list of terms, and number of topics.
+   - Trains topic modeling algorithm with given terms and number of topics.
+   - Returns the id of trained model, it's used in `topics` request.
- - Topics request that returns probability of each topic for the given term.
+ - `topics` request that returns probability of each topic to be in each term
+   - It takes id of trained topic model and a term.
+   - Returns probabilities of a term to be in each topic.

 Example `fit` request:
 ```json
 {